zircleUI/docs/docs/api/z-spot.md

 Since **zircle-ui v.1.1.0** it's possible thanks to `toView` action (a sintax sugar of `setView`).

-Regarding its ussage you have to possible options. **One**, you can point the name of your defined view.
-In those cases the next view will appear in the center of the screen, because it doesn't have a initial `z-spot` to take the starting position as reference.
+Regarding its usage you have two possible options. **One**, you can point the name of your defined view.
+In those cases the next view will appear in the center of the screen, because it doesn't have an initial `z-spot` to take the starting position as reference.

 ``` js
 export default {